Published May 25, 2026

 nicole arch trellis used as garden entrance.

-The very first metal trellises I ever bought—a birthday present to myself—were these two beautiful arches custom made by a metal worker in Houston, Texas.
+The very first metal trellises I ever bought—a birthday present to myself—were two custom-made, beautiful arches.
 For years, my clients and students would tell me, "I want a trellis just like yours."

 So I set about figuring out how I could create a shippable version of my arch trellises so that you and I could be trellis twinsies.
 I sawed one of my originals in half and shipped it to our manufacturer.
 They sent us back a prototype, we made some adjustments, and voila!
 We have a kit for my trellis that can ship right to your doorstep.